Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Cornwall and are not the council.
 About us

-The Committee in Common between Cornwall Health and Wellbeing Board and the Cornwall and Isles of Scilly Integrated Care Partnership was scheduled to discuss a range of important health and wellbeing strategies and plans.
-Key topics included an evaluation of the current Health and Wellbeing Strategy, the Better Care Fund Plan for 2026-27, and an annual assurance report on health protection across Devon, Cornwall, and the Isles of Scilly.
-The meeting also planned to receive highlight reports from various steering groups focused on different life stages.
+The Committee in Common between Cornwall Health and Wellbeing Board and the Cornwall and Isles of Scilly Integrated Care Partnership was scheduled to discuss a range of important health and wellbeing strategies, plans, and reports.
+Key topics included an evaluation of the current Health and Wellbeing Strategy, Cornwall's Better Care Fund Plan for 2026-27, and an annual assurance report on health protection across Devon, Cornwall, and the Isles of Scilly.
+The meeting was also set to receive updates from various steering groups focusing on different life stages and integrated commissioning.

 Health and Wellbeing Strategy Evaluation